robertorojasp06/recist-dataset/README.md

 #### Replace NIfTI CT images
 1. Convert DICOM files of CT series into compressed nifti files using the `convert_dicom_to_nifti.py` script.
-2. Replace the train and test `images` in the corresponding folders inside `nifti`. **Note:** This is required because for the rest of the community, the NIfTI files can only be obtained from DICOM files.
+2. Replace the train and test `images` in the corresponding folders inside `nifti`. **Note:** This is required because for the rest of the community, the NIfTI files can only be obtained from the DICOM files.

 ### Steps to obtain the final data from raw data